 IMPORTANT NOTICE – PARISH WEEKLY OFFERINGS AND GIFT AID

-We are pleased to announce that the Sacrament of Reconciliation (Confession) has now resumed in Ss Peter & Frances, Prestatyn at the usual time of 10:30-11:00 on Saturday.
-The Parents with Children room will replace the confessional boxes but the sacrament may be celebrated either face to face (with social distancing) or in the traditional private manner as you prefer.
+SACRAMENT OF RECONCILIATION The Sacrament of Reconciliation (Confession) has resumed in Ss Peter & Frances, Prestatyn at the usual time of 10:30-11:00 on Saturday.
+The Parents with Children room replaces the confessional boxes but the sacrament may be celebrated either face to face (with social distancing) or in the traditional private manner as you prefer.

 PARISH LEVIES- where does your collection go?